-- Experts or consultants consisting of accredited persons or agencies meeting the eligibility criteria as specified by the social stock exchange to conduct Social Audits for SEs. - Initially, only reputed firms or institutions having expertise in the area of social audit will be allowed to carry out social audits. - Such institutions will employ social auditors who have completed the certification course conducted by National Institute of Securities Markets (NISM).
+- Experts or consultants consisting of accredited persons or agencies meeting the eligibility criteria as specified by the social stock exchange to conduct Social Audits for SEs. - Initially, only reputed firms or institutions having expertise in the area of social audit will be allowed to carry out social audits. - Such institutions will employ social auditors who have completed all the 11 modules of the certification course conducted by National Institute of Securities Markets (NISM).